MSc Social Science Research Methods (Sociology)Find a programme

-You are given thorough theoretical and practical knowledge of the variety of qualitative and quantitative data collection methods available to the social scientist and of the principal methods of analysing data.
+You will develop thorough theoretical and practical knowledge of the variety of qualitative and quantitative data collection methods that are available to the social scientist and the principal methods of analysing data.
 The programme also covers the research process, ethical considerations and social theory.
-You will also be encouraged to apply your methods training to substantive research interests.
+You will be encouraged to apply your methods training to substantive research interests.

 Fees quoted are per annum and subject to annual increase.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.